liamcotter/CA2/README.md

 This project was made for a CS1116 assignment.
 It consists of a simple 2D car game with semi-realistic physics for the movement of the user-controlled entity.
 It is called Octane Odyssey.
 The project features a login/account system, email verification, a leaderboard and the game itself.
 The game is coded in Javascript and the surrounding features (serverside) are written in Python.

+Some parts have been hardcoded as university server specific and redacted to be defined in hidden variables.
+Ideally these should be environment variables if I were to continue work on this project.